orlovmax/gulp-workflow/README.md

 ###Build task
 Recently, I've added build task, that allows us to clean our code from dev references and code-helpers, like livereload script.
 Also we're able to add some code snippets, like message for outdated browsers or link to minified source just before build.
 Thanks to ["grunt-preprocess"](https://github.com/jsoverson/grunt-preprocess#getting-started)
+Also this task contains `combine-media-queries` and `autoprefixer` tasks, cause in default task they make reminifying of css without changes.
+As development process passes in modern browser and combined media queries - just for performance, we should run these tasks only for final build.

 Just type `grunt build` and it will process your files and execute rules inside conditional comments, than all files will be minified and placed to appropriate folders.